 Though sales and marketing are leveraged to drive revenue, collaboration opportunities are often neglected.
 Aligning the two teams increases the effectiveness and efficiency of all revenue generation steps, including lead prospecting, creating awareness, delivering the sales pitch, and closing the deal.

 While many of the tools we mentioned come with a subscription fee, some of the most critical sales and marketing alignment best practices are free.
 Start with an organizational structure that fosters communication and collaboration.
-Establish shared goals and clearly defined responsibilities for the sales and marketing teams and work to achieve those goals as a collective unit.
+Establish shared goals and clearly defined responsibilities for the sales and marketing teams, and work to achieve those goals as a collective unit.
+Consistently check in with your marketing team to see which strategies are working and which need to be improved.

-HubSpot offers a few free sales and marketing alignment courses, including a HubSpot Sales Software Certification course.
+HubSpot offers free courses that teach you how to align sales and marketing operations, including a HubSpot Sales Software Certification course.
 If you’re considering using HubSpot’s CRM to manage your sales process and to facilitate alignment between the sales and marketing teams, this course is a great way to get everyone on the same page quickly.

 Bottom Line